-I learn how important the dark is when telling a story to get the acoustic response (breath, rustle, gasp, laugh) from the audience and adapt the style of narration, about the storytellers of our times (preachers, politicians and stand-up comedians), the theory of us all being Homo Narrans (homo sapiens being a misleading term as the human is not wise by default but always narrating), microphones making a storytelling too static and the whole genre not working when filmed (Girolamo from Michael Ende’s timeless book Momo comes to my mind) and also about breaking the fourth wall.
+I learn how important the dark is when telling a story to get the acoustic response (breath, rustle, gasp, laugh) from the audience and adapt the style of narration, about the storytellers of our times (preachers, politicians and stand-up comedians), the theory of us all being Homo Narrans (homo sapiens being a misleading term as the human is not wise by default but always narrating), microphones making a storytelling too static and the whole genre not working when filmed (think Girolamo from Michael Ende’s timeless book Momo) and also about breaking the fourth wall.
 I learn that most storytellers earn their money from being invited by private schools since the Brixton Riots in 1981 spread nationwide and led to a reorganization of the education sector and that children learn speech and language and its control and emphasis actually far before learning to write and read and further that a storyteller has to develop empathy for all characters in the story while an actor just has to concentrate on a single role.

 I am also confirmed that ancient myths and their sources are indeed so vast that they will all contradict themselves at some point and I agree that it is not important which are true because all variations are possible – have them all instead and remove reduction.
 I learn that myth is a big work requiring big thinking and mythical and mythological thinking is what is common in all human thinking.

 Honour and Respect.

 The exhibition Living With Gods closed, general access to the British Museum is free.

 The Crick Crack Club runs a crowdfunding project via https://chuffed.org/project/30years